Sunaina015/android-sdk-sample/README.md

 ## ConferenceUser Model

 ConferenceUser model now has an userInfo object where infos are stored such as the external user id, the url avatar and display name.
+It has to be passed when initializing the sdk in the application class.

 ```java
 public UserInfo getUserInfo();